massimosiani/natchez-akka-http/docs/index.md

 The main idea is writing all services forgetting about `Future`, and mapping the `IO` to `Future` at the very end.

+A full, working example can be found in the [tapir example](https://github.com/massimosiani/natchez-akka-http/tree/main/examples/tapir) module.
+Run `sbt tapirExampleJVM/run`, go to `localhost:8080` and look at the spans on your console.

 ```scala
 import akka.http.scaladsl.server.Route
 import cats.~>